top of page

-The Adventures of Debbie Dimples - in Wales, the UK
+The Adventures of Debbie Dimples - The UK - Wales

 Wales is one of the four countries that make up the United Kingdom of Great Britain.
 It's famous for its rugged coastline, mountainous national parks, Welsh ponies, distinctive Welsh language, Celtic culture, castles, and one of my favourite meals - the Welsh rarebit!
 Wales might be a small country, but it's a mighty one; after all, it is known as the land of the dragon!
 I've visited North Wales on several occasions in the past with an ex boyfriend.
 Our trips included Conwy, Portmeirion, Mount Snowdon and South Stack.
 I've also had past day trips to the National Trust properties of Powis Castle, Chirk Castle and Erddig Hall.
 In 2024, I embarked upon a short solo trip to North Wales, where I stayed in Pwllheli, and was able to visit Gwrych Castle, Abersoch and Porthdinllaen.
 I was also lucky enough to visit South Wales with family in 2024 too, where we stayed at Saundersfoot, and visited the colourful village of Tenby.